If this was Liz Truss’s attempt to save herself, she’ll be gone by morning | Tom Peck

 Three weeks ago, the prime minister couldn’t open her mouth without tanking the currency yet further.
 Now she can’t open her mouth without everyone merely pissing themselves laughing, so things are clearly improving.

 This had been breathlessly built up as a “big” Prime Minister’s Questions.
 Such talk is quite silly.
 It’s only a bit of pantomime and it never changes anything.
 She’s not on trial, not least as the verdict has already been delivered.
-She’s just waiting for sentencing now and, if she was sensible, which she isn’t, would be wanting it to be all over as quickly as possible, which it still might be but no one really seems to want to pull the lever.
+She’s just waiting for sentencing now and, if she was sensible, which she isn’t, would be keen for it to be all over as quickly as possible, which it still might be but no one really seems to want to pull the lever.

 But one thing she did have to do was try and convince her own MPs to stick with her for a bit longer and hope things might improve – which she didn’t and they won’t.